 How to Improve Negotiation Skills?

 Practical negotiation skills are vital for personal and professional success.
-Whether negotiating a salary, a contract or resolving a conflict, enhancing these skills can lead to better outcomes.
+Whether negotiating a salary, a change in the pay stub, a contract or resolving a conflict, enhancing these skills can lead to better outcomes.
 Here are some strategies to improve your negotiation skills, with real-life examples to illustrate key points.

 Training and Development